UofUEpiBio/PHS-7045-egga/README.md

     > groups and proper genetic models.
 In the near future, large-scale
     > longitudinal data on social behaviours will become available,
     > e.g. through …

-5.  **Bayesian inference on the Allee effect in cancer cell line populations using time-lapse microscopy images.**

-    Lindwall G, Gerlee P.

-    J Theor Biol.
-2023 Sep 26:111624. doi: 10.1016/j.jtbi.2023.111624.
-    Online ahead of print.

-    > This is great interest to cancer research, as understanding
-    > critical tumour density thresholds can inform treatment plans for
-    > patients.
-In this paper, we introduce a simple model for cell
-    > division in the case where the cancer cell population is modelled
-    > as an intera …

-6.  **Cell behaviors underlying Myxococcus xanthus aggregate dispersal.**

-    Murphy P, Comstock J, Khan T, Zhang J, Welch R, Igoshin OA.

-    mSystems.
-2023 Sep 25:e0042523. doi: 10.1128/msystems.00425-23.
-    Online ahead of print.

-    > The soil bacterium Myxococcus xanthus is a model organism with a
-    > set of diverse behaviors.
-These behaviors include the
-    > starvation-induced multicellular development program, in which
-    > cells move collectively to assemble multicellular aggregates. …We
-    > observe that after init …

-7.  **Digitize your Biology!
-Modeling multicellular systems through interpretable cell behavior.**

-    Johnson JAI, Stein-O’Brien GL, Booth M, Heiland R, Kurtoglu F, Bergman D, Bucher E, Deshpande A, Forjaz A, Getz M, Godet I, Lyman M, Metzcar J, Mitchell J, Raddatz A, Rocha HL, Solorzano J, Sundus A, Wang Y, Gilkes DM, Kagohara LT, Kiemen AL, Thompson ED, Wirtz D, Wu PH, Zaidi N, Zheng L, Zimmerman JW, Jaffee EM, Chang YH, Coussens L, Gray J, Heiser LM, Fertig EJ, Macklin P.

-    bioRxiv.
-2023 Sep 24:2023.09.17.557982. doi:
-    10.1101/2023.09.17.557982.
-Preprint.

-    > Agent-based modeling is particularly well-suited to studying
-    > communities of interacting cells, as it is intuitive to map a
-    > single cell to a single agent.
-Thus, we have developed a
-    > conceptual framing (with a reference implementation in the
-    > widely-used P …

-8.  **The impact of subgroup-specific heterogeneities and dynamic changes in mortality rates on forecasted population size, deaths and age distribution of persons receiving antiretroviral treatment in the United States: A computer simulation study.**

-    Kasaie P, Stewart C, Humes E, Gerace L, Hyle EP, Zalla LC, Rebeiro PF, Silverberg MJ, Rubtsova AA, Rich AJ, Gebo K, Lesko CR, Fojo AT, Lang R, Edwards JK, Althoff KN.

-    Ann Epidemiol.
-2023 Sep 21:S1047-2797(23)00171-0. doi:
-    10.1016/j.annepidem.2023.09.005.
-Online ahead of print.

-    > BACKGROUND: Model-based forecasts of population size, deaths, and
-    > age distribution of people with HIV (PWH) are helpful for public
-    > health and clinical services planning but are influenced by
-    > subgroup-specific heterogeneities and changes in mortality rates.
-    > METHODS: …

-9.  **Study of vascular sclerosing agent based on the dual mechanism of vascular endothelial cell damage-plasmin system inhibition.**

-    Ma J, Chen Y, Zhang K, Yang T, Xie H, Yang X, Ding P.

-    Biochem Biophys Res Commun.
-2023 Sep 15;680:135-140. doi:
-    10.1016/j.bbrc.2023.09.035.
-Online ahead of print.

-    > In this study, we have developed a novel cationic surfactant-based
-    > sclerosing agent (POL-TA) by conjugating the plasmin inhibitor
-    > tranexamic acid (TA) with a nonionic surfactant polidocanol (POL)
-    > through an ester bond. …The inhibitory effects of POL-TA on the
-    > plas …

-10. **Generalized morality culturally evolves as an adaptive heuristic in large social networks.**

-    Jackson JC, Halberstadt J, Takezawa M, Liew K, Smith K, Apicella C, Gray K.

-    J Pers Soc Psychol.
-2023 Sep 21. doi: 10.1037/pspa0000358.
-Online ahead of print.

-    > Why do we even use words like “moral” and “immoral”?
-We explore
-    > these questions with a new model of how people perceive moral
-    > character.
-We propose that people vary in the extent to which they
-    > perceive moral character as “localized” (varying along many
-    > contextually embedde …

 ## Code of Conduct